DuendeInexistente/Cirque/ShortStories/aurora.md

 -----

 Lucero felt rather than saw it, alone in one of the temples of the empty city with its stoney residents sitting around every corner.
-Something was breaching into his night sky... a familiar someone, who he left pass without any disturbance.
+Something was breaching into his night sky...
+A familiar someone, who he left pass without any disturbance.

 She was back?
 He walked to a window, its panes made of light blue glass, and looked at the aurora for a while.
 At first he smiled, but the more he thought about things, the more dejected his expression grew.